God In Love Unites Us: Marriage and Relationships in the Methodist Church

 Please be advised that these resources will be updated as and when new documentation is made available.
 We encourage you to check the page regularly.

 Further information is also available in the form of a 'Frequently Asked Questions' page and a report on the resolutions and decisions made at the Methodist Conference 2021.

 Background: The 2019 Marriage and Relationships Report and Consultation

-The Methodist Church has not fully reflected on the theology of marriage and relationships since 1992 although work has been carried out by several Task Groups since then.
+The Methodist Church had not fully reflected on the theology of marriage and relationships since 1992, although work has been carried out by several task groups since then.

-The Marriage and Relationships Task Group set up in 2014 identified the need for an update and to revisit the 'definition' of marriage and the current Task Group (set up in 2016) have been looking at this.
+The Marriage and Relationships Task Group set up in 2014 identified the need for an update and to revisit the 'definition' of marriage, and this was looked into by the task group set up in 2016.

-The 2018 Conference directed that, instead of a statement, the Task Group should bring a report on these matters which could include any proposed changes to Standing Orders, were the definition of marriage to change.
+At the 2018 Methodist Conference it was directed that, instead of producing a statement, the Task Group should bring a report on these matters which could include any proposed change to Standing Orders, if the definition of marriage were to change.

-Worship resources have been published by Singing the Faith and are designed to be used in worship or opening and closing devotions when the theme of 'God in Love Unites Us' is being discussed.
+Worship resources published by Singing the Faith and designed to be used in worship or opening and closing devotions when discussing the theme of 'God In Love Unites Us'